 In addition to health, sports, and entertainment, wearable technology has one even more important function: saving lives.
 Tim Cook presented a couple of videos he'd got from Apple Watch users at a recent Apple gathering.
 These consumers praised the Apple Watch for detecting their health issues and encouraging them to see a doctor, which was crucial to saving their lives.

 Both Fitbit and Huami make watches with built-in thermometers that can monitor the increase in body temperature that also occurs as people get sick with viruses.

 In addition to informing someone that they should consider keeping away from other individuals for a few days, the aggregated data gathered from these devices can aid epidemiologists in tracking the spread of a virus across communities and, in the future, may aid in the containment of outbreaks before they become global pandemics.

 Artificial Intelligence and machine learning, like many other fields, are transforming engineering.
 Even if these inventions seem to be "everywhere," we shouldn't forget how amazing they are and the fantastic things they encourage us to do individually and collectively.
-Artificial intelligence and machine learning can lead to a shift in an engineer’s everyday task list, but also enable them to do things they never imagined to do before.
+Artificial intelligence, machine learning, and NLP can lead to a shift in an engineer’s everyday task list, but also enable them to do things they never imagined to do before.

 AI is involved in both software and hardware modules within the electronics industry.
 Machines will be able to help not only intelligent supply chains and complicated production tasks as they get more advanced, but will also be empowered to design and develop tasks over time, with little or no human intervention, thanks to machine learning.